A Survey of Fake News: Fundamental Theories, Detection Methods, and Opportunities: Propagation-based Fake News Detection

+{Finally, Zhang et al. develop a framework for a heterogeneous network of users (news authors), news articles, and news subjects to detect fake news (see Fig.~\ref{subfig:heteroNet2}).
+They introduce \textit{Gated Diffusive Units} (GDUs), a neural network component that can jointly learn the representations of users, news articles, and news subjects~\cite{zhang2018fake}.}

-Other fake news detection studies based on heterogeneous networks can be seen in, e.g., \cite{gupta2012evaluating}, where the authors establish a \textit{user}-\textit{post}-\textit{news event} network for news verification; they design a PageRank-like algorithm and further obtain news event credibility through a similar optimization formulation to Equation (\ref{eq::opt1}).
-Another recent example can be seen in \cite{zhang2018fake}, where a Recurrent Neural Network (RNN) model is designed to detect fake news through exploring news creators, articles, subjects and their relationships. \paragraph{$\blacktriangleright$ Hierarchical Network} In hierarchical networks, various types of nodes and edges form set-subset relationships (i.e., a hierarchy).
-An example is shown in Figure \ref{subfig::net3}, which contains relationships across (i.e., \textit{hierarchical relationships}) and within (i.e., \textit{homogeneous relationships}) news events, sub-events and posts.
-In such networks, news verification is also transformed into a graph optimization problem~\cite{jin2014news}, extending the optimization in Equation (\ref{eq::opt1}).
+\paragraph{$\blacktriangleright$ Hierarchical Network} In hierarchical networks, various types of nodes and edges form set-subset relationships (i.e., a \textit{hierarchy}). {One example is the news-tweet-retweet-reply network (see Fig.~\ref{subfig:hieraNet1}), an extension of the news cascade defined in Definition \ref{def::fnCascade}~\cite{shu2019hierarchical}.
+Hence, the same features listed for news cascades in Table \ref{tab:cascade_features} (e.g., cascade depth and size) can be used to predict fake news using this hierarchical network within a traditional ML framework.} Another example of a hierarchical network is shown in Fig. \ref{subfig:hieraNet2}, which includes relationships across (i.e., \textit{hierarchical relationships}) and within (i.e., \textit{homogeneous relationships}) news events, sub-events, and posts.
+In such networks, news verification can be transformed into a graph optimization problem~\cite{jin2014news}, extending the optimization in Eq. (\ref{eq::opt1}).